Guide to Enforcement

 Obtaining a charging order will not give you priority over the right of any existing mortgages already registered.
 Issuing and applying for a charging order is mainly used for much larger debts.

-The application is made without notice or consent of the defendant, the application will be considered by a District Judge on the papers and if satisfied the Judge will order a nisi and set a date for a hearing to decide whether the order should be made absolute.
+The application is made without notice or consent of the defendant and will be considered by a District Judge on the papers.
+If satisfied, the Judge will order a nisi and set a date for a hearing to decide whether the order should be made absolute.

-It will be up to the claimant to serve the order on the defendant at least 7 days before the hearing, the defendant may want to contest the application.
+It will be up to the claimant to serve the order on the defendant at least seven days before the hearing.
+The defendant may want to contest the application.
 The land registry should also be informed of the charging order.

-Subject to the court approving the application and making it absolute then the next step is to apply for an order of sale of the land owned by the defendant, so that the debt can be paid out of the proceeds.
-However court will only grant an order of sale in exceptional circumstances.
+Subject to the court approving the application and making it absolute, the next step is to apply for an order of sale of the land owned by the defendant, so that the debt can be paid out of the proceeds.
+However, courts will only grant an order of sale in exceptional circumstances.